Since I was a little

 my interest in phonographs has taken some turns, from phonographs

-(the pre-1920 machines and records) to toy phonographs and talking
+(the pre-1920 machines and records) to toy phonographs to talking

 related to the phonograph and how it was marketed to the home have

 always been of particular interest to me.
-But in truth its not that
+But in truth anything

-connected with the phonograph seems to catch my attention.
+connected with the phonograph seems to catch my attention: talking

-(think memorabilia) was chosen as the name of this site because
+(think phonograph memorabilia) as this site's name because

-literally a revolution of sound with records revolving at different
+of sound with records revolving at different rpms and with captured

 in 2001 as an internet site